TMA-AVS-01 Alarm Validation Scoring Standard

 THE NEXT STEP FOR AVS-01.

-PPVAR continues to participate in the creation of AVS-01 training for both the alarm industry and public safety and any refinements needed to the standard.
+PPVAR continues to participate in any updates needed to the standard.
 This game changing ANSI Standard will benefit the alarm industry, law enforcement and consumers.

 PPVAR Education Support Campaign

 We Need Your Help!
-PPVAR has begun a campaign to raise funds to support the development and maintenance of AVS-01 education and training.
+PPVAR created a campaign to raise funds to support the development and maintenance of AVS-01 education and training.
 Be a part of this revolutionary initiative by supporting this essential education and awareness program with your donation.

 For more information, contact PPVAR at Communications@ppvar.org